Smallest $C_{2l+1}$-critical graphs of odd-girth $2k+1$: Preliminaries

 \begin{theorem}[Gerards \cite{G88}] If $G$ has neither an odd-$K_4$ nor an odd-$K_3^2$ as a subgraph, then it admits a homomorphism to its shortest odd-cycle. \end{theorem}

 We have the following corollary of Proposition~\ref{prop:oddK4} and Theorem~\ref{thm:gerards}.

-\begin{corollary} For any positive integer $k$, we have $\eta(k,k)=4k$. \end{corollary} \begin{proof} Consider a graph $G$ of odd-girth~$2k+1$ which does not admit a homomorphism to $C_{2k+1}$.
+\begin{corollary} For any positive integer $k$, we have $\eta(k,C_{2k+1})=4k$. \end{corollary} \begin{proof} Consider a $C_{2k+1}$-critical graph $G$ of odd-girth~$2k+1$.
 It follows from Theorem~\ref{thm:gerards} that $G$ contains either an odd-$K_4$, or an odd-$K_3^2$.
 If it contains the latter, then $G$ has at least $6k$ vertices.
 Otherwise, $G$ must contain an odd-$K_4$ of odd-girth at least~$2k+1$, and then by Proposition~\ref{prop:oddK4}, $G$ has at least $4k$ vertices.
-This shows that $\eta(k,k)\geq 4k$.
+This shows that $\eta(k,C_{2k+1})\geq 4k$.

+Moreover, no $(2k+1)$-odd-$K_4$ admits a homomorphism to $C_{2k+1}$.
+Indeed, assume by contradiction that there is such a homomorphism $\varphi$ of a $(2k+1)$-odd-$K_4$, $G$, to $C_{2k+1}$, and let $x,y,z,t$ be the vertices of degree~$3$ of $G$.
+Consider the $(2k+1)$-cycle $C$ that passes through $x,y,z$.
+This cycle must be mapped surjectively to $C_{2k+1}$ by $\varphi$.
+Thus, $t$ must be identified with some vertex of $C$ by $\varphi$.
+If it is identified with a vertex of the $xy$-thread of $G$, then the $(2k+1)$-cycle going through $x,y,t$ would not be mapped surjectively to $C$ by $\varphi$, a contradiction.
+The same argument applies to the $xz$-thread and the $yz$-thread, showing that $t$ cannot be mapped and thus $\varphi$ does not exist.